maj323-nau/IMG420-2D_Game_Engines-Gadot/README.md

 # IMG420-2D_Game_Engines-Gadot
-This is my project 4 assignment which is an addition into assignment 1.
+This is my project 4 assignment which is an addition from a previous assignment
 <img width="1915" height="1031" alt="Godot_FirstGame" src="https://github.com/user-attachments/assets/3a31b46b-ca01-4714-938d-26f6ab69db5a" />

 **Footage of Game**